-- Staff will increase the frequency of cleaning toys, equipment, and surfaces, especially doorknobs, light switches, countertops, and restrooms. - Staff shall clean, sanitize, and disinfect frequently touched surfaces and shared objects (e.g., playground equipment, door handles, sink handles) multiple times per day. - If groups of children are moving from one area to another in shifts, cleaning measures must be completed prior to the new group entering the area. - Toys and items that are not easily cleaned or disinfected will not be utilized in the program. - Toys from home are strongly discouraged unless they are used to lull an infant/toddler to sleep.
-Items from home may only be utilized if they are not shared with another child and must be returned home with the child each day for washing. - Machine washable cloth toys should be used by one child at a time or not used at all.
+- Staff will increase the frequency of cleaning toys, equipment, and surfaces, especially doorknobs, light switches, countertops, and restrooms. - Staff shall clean, sanitize, and disinfect frequently touched surfaces and shared objects (e.g., playground equipment, door handles, sink handles) multiple times per day. - If groups of children are moving from one area to another in shifts, cleaning measures must be completed prior to the new group entering the area. - Toys and items that are not easily cleaned or disinfected (e.g., soft or plush toys) will not be utilized in the program. - Toys from home are strongly discouraged unless they are used to lull an infant/toddler to sleep.
+Items from home may only be utilized if they are not shared with another child and must be returned home with the child each day for washing.
+Machine washable cloth toys should be used by one child at a time or not used at all.
 They should be laundered before they are used by another child. - Toys that children have placed in their mouths or are contaminated by body secretion or excretion shall be set aside until they are cleaned by hand by a person wearing gloves. - Daily, staff will clean and then disinfect surfaces and objects that are touched often.
-This includes restrooms, water coolers, desks, countertops, doorknobs, computer keyboards, hands-on learning items, faucet handles, phones, and toys. - Bedding that can be washed will be used.
+This includes restrooms, water coolers, desks, countertops, doorknobs, computer keyboards, hands-on learning items, faucet handles, phones, and toys. - Staff will ensure that HVAC systems continue to be maintained and operational to ensure clean air circulation.
+To the extent practicable, windows should be opened frequently to allow fresh air flow, and HVAC systems should be adjusted to allow for more fresh air to enter the facility. - Bedding that can be washed will be used.
 Staff will keep each child's bedding separate and stored in individually labeled bins, cubbies, or bags.
-Cots and mats will be labeled for each child. - Children, families, and staff are advised to avoid touching their eyes, nose, and mouth with unwashed hands. - Outdoor surfaces, including outdoor playground equipment, should undergo normal routine cleaning on a daily basis, but do not need to be disinfected between uses.
+Cots and mats will be labeled for each child.
+Bedding that touches a child's skin shall be cleaned weekly or before use by

+- another child. - Children, families, and staff are advised to avoid touching their eyes, nose, and mouth with unwashed hands. - Outdoor surfaces, including outdoor playground equipment, should undergo normal routine cleaning on a daily basis, but do not need to be disinfected between uses.